haf1786/DE5M4/readme.md

 ## Best practise & future scope of work

-## I followed a number of best practise steps
+## I followed a number of best practise steps including documenting my code and I also rewrote code so that it was simpler to understand.
+I also removed additional code that was no longer required, this included removing unnecessary import steps.

+## In future, I plan to add additional functionality to this API to include the ability to add new books and also more information about the books.

 ## Final MVP is saved in main.py